gianluisdiana/InputParser/README.md

   ```

 ### Singles
-A single optino is an option that must be placed with an extra argument.
+A single option is an option that must be placed with an extra argument.
 Originally is stored as a _std::string_.
 For example:

 ```cpp